The Unpainful Budgeting Process: How to Plan with More Collaboration and Agility

 It Reflects Day-to-Day Operations with More Accuracy

 The budget relies on the finance team’s ability to build a model that truly reflects the business and keeps everyone on the same page.
-You don’t do that by starting in spreadsheets.
+You don’t do that by starting in spreadsheets or relying on incremental budgeting practices.
 Instead, finance benefits from prioritizing deep conversations with business partners.

 Once you understand what each department wants and needs, you can translate the information into numbers and create a model that reflects how the business operates, how it scales, how departments interact, and what it needs to do to grow.

 The following five steps will help you run a smoother, more effective budgeting process that sets your business up for success in the months (and years) ahead.

 Modeling revenue makes broader budgeting conversations with other department leaders align around the business’ goals.
 That’s why it should always be the first step of your budgeting process.
 There are three ways you could go about it: